flume/enthistory/README.md

     GoType(types.Action(""))
 ```

-See the [ent docs](https://entgo.io/docs/schema-fields#enum-fields) for more implementation info
+See the [ent docs](https://entgo.io/docs/schema-fields#enum-fields) for more information on Enums